The Downplay of a Key Condition

 - The Limit: “I can listen for 15 minutes, but then I have to get back to work.”

-- The Red Line: “I cannot lend you money again.
+- The Red Line: “I can’t lend you money again.
 I value our friendship too much to let this dynamic destroy it.”

 The Responsibility Pie Chart